 Are there restrictions on where I can purchase a property?

 No. Participants can purchase an eligible property in any location in Victoria.
-View the full list of eligible locations.
+There are different price caps for metropolitan Melbourne, Geelong and regional Victoria.
+View the full list of price caps and locations.

 Can I buy an established home?